MicrosoftDocs/customer-insights/ci-docs/data-sources.md

 **Attach a data source**

-If you have data prepared in one of Microsoft's Azure data services, Customer Insights can easily connect to the data source without having to re-ingest the data.
+If you have data prepared in one of Microsoft's Azure data services, Customer Insights can easily connect to the data source without having to reingest the data.
 Select one of the following options:

 - [Azure Data Lake Storage (csv or parquet files in a Common Data Model folder)](connect-common-data-model.md)
 - [Azure Synapse Analytics (Lake databases)](connect-synapse.md)